Albert24GG/Proflix-nim/README.md

 ## What is this?

-Proflix-nim is a cross-platform tool written in nim that scrapes a list of torrent sites for magnet links and uses webtorrent to stream the media directly to mpv.
+Proflix-nim is a cross-platform tool written in nim that scrapes a list of torrent sites for magnet links and uses webtorrent to stream the media directly to mpv or to just download it.

 ## Dependencies